 The key to great customer service is great communication.
 It can be challenging to say the right thing when customers are frustrated or annoyed.
 There’s a fine line between sales talk and ignoring the customer’s needs.
 You must strike a balance between resolving conflict and encouraging the customer to make a purchase.
-Saying the wrong things can make or break a brand, aggravating the customers' annoyance as according to American Express.

 1. “How can I help you?”